yt-project/yt/doc/source/analyzing/fields.rst

 * ``gas`` -- This is the usual default for simulation frontends for fluid types.
 These fields are typically aliased to the frontend-specific mesh fields for grid-based codes or to the deposit fields for particle-based codes.
-Default units are in CGS.
+Default units are in the unit system of the dataset (see :ref:`unit_systems` for more information).
 * particle type -- These are particle fields that exist on-disk as written by individual frontends.
 If the frontend designates names for these particles (i.e. particle type) those names are the field types.